How Net Income Affects the Operation of a Business

 This revenue is the money a company generates from its primary business activities.

 For example, a soap manufacturer derives its output from soap sales.
 A surgeon produces a return based on the medical services they provide.
+A medical spa, on the other hand, can enhance its output and client experience by utilizing specialized medical spa software to streamline bookings, treatments, and client management.

 Separating operating from total revenue allows one to gain insight into the productivity of the business operations.
 One can see profitability down to the individual team member or sales associate if using a system that supports that type of transaction tagging.